YPM-Informatics/COPISClient/doc/CommandReference.md

 * *Pause/Resume Processing*
   * Pause Command: M0
   * Resume Command: M24
   * Notes: M0 & M24 are used for syncing positions of cameras allowing the master or the PC to insert pauses until other commands complete.
 Also useful when EDSDK is being used from a PC to control camera therefore allowing the controller to wait until PC has finished downloading imagery (or some other process) before proceeding on to next action in the buffer.
-Alternatively, the PC could hold back on sending commands until transfer is finished, theby not needing to issue a Pause command.
+Alternatively, the PC could hold back on sending commands until transfer is finished, thereby not needing to issue a Pause command.
 * *Enable All Motors*
   * Command: M17
   * Example: M17